USS Aramis: Anti-submarine vessel

 Underway from Section Base No. 6 at 11:57 on 12 August, Aramis relieved SC-55 at the Fire Island lightship at 17:00 and commenced listening with her "K" tubes (the primitive listening gear) soon thereafter.
 At 18:45, Aramis came upon the captain and crew (30 men in all) of the Norwegian steamer Sommerstad, three days out of Halifax, Nova Scotia, which had been torpedoed and sunk by the German submarine that morning.
 Picking up the Norwegian sailors and taking their boats in tow, Aramis headed back to port at 23:00.
-After casting Somerstads motor sailer—in a leaky condition—adrift, Aramis reached the Barge Office at the Battery, New York City, at 11:05 on the 13th, where the Norwegians were sent ashore to be aided by their consul.
+After casting Sommerstads motor sailer—in a leaky condition—adrift, Aramis reached the Barge Office at the Battery, New York City, at 11:05 on the 13th, where the Norwegians were sent ashore to be aided by their consul.
 Underway again at 11:35, Aramis reached Section Base No. 6 at 12:45, her rescue mission completed.
 However, she did not stay long before she got underway again for a patrol station soon thereafter.
 Unfortunately, at 18:30 that afternoon, Aramis rammed (Coast Torpedo Vessel No. 12), causing the latter to miss the sailing of a convoy, but suffered no damage herself.